Riley-Brown/react-speech-to-text/README.md

 ### `crossBrowser`

-Boolean to enable speech to text functionality on Chrome, Firefox, and Edge major browsers
+Boolean to enable speech to text functionality on browsers that do not support the `SpeechRecognition` API.
+Firefox, Safari, iOS Safari etc.

 **Note**: `googleApiKey` is required if using `crossBrowser` mode.

-- Type: `Boolean`
+- Type: `boolean`
 - Required: `false`
 - Default: `false`